TORTURE TESTING 3D PRINTED CAR PART FILAMENT

 ABS (Acrylonitrile Butadiene Styrene): The same door frame was also printed in ABS, but the door frame clips snapped pretty easy.
 ABS is much more heat-resistant at temps up to 134°F, but definitely more brittle than PETG.

-ABS GF (ABS Glass Fiber): This variant includes glass fibers for increased strength and provides temperature resistance up to 210°F. The ABS-GF door frame held up much better, with the tabs being as strong as PETG.
+ABS GF (ABS Glass Fiber): This variant includes glass fibers for increased strength and provides temperature resistance up to 210°F.

 ✅ INTERIOR CAR PART FILAMENT WINNER: ABS GF